 New Bill Would Ensure Businesses’ Interests Are Heard In Liquor Licensing Decisions

-“Establishing a licenced business involves financial commitment, risk, and hard work, but current legislation means that businesses are threatened with closure when they seek to renew their licence, or when a local alcohol policy changes.
+“Establishing a licensed business involves financial commitment, risk, and hard work, but current legislation means that businesses are threatened with closure when they seek to renew their license, or when a local alcohol policy changes.

-“ACT says that licencing decisions should prioritise the interests of those most affected – namely, the business itself, its customers, and the immediate local community.
-My bill limits eligibility to oppose an application for, or renewal of, a liquor licence, to those who reside within one kilometre of the premises.
+“ACT says that licensing decisions should prioritise the interests of those most affected – namely, the business itself, its customers, and the immediate local community.
+My bill limits eligibility to oppose an application for, or renewal of, a liquor license, to those who reside within one kilometre of the premises.

-“Licencing rules should also offer certainty to those who have obtained a licence but risks having a renewal rejected, such as when a childcare facility or church moves in nearby.
-My bill ensures licensing authorities must not take such sites into account if the licenced outlet is already established in the area.”
+“Licensing rules should also offer certainty to those who have obtained a licence but risks having a renewal rejected, such as when a childcare facility or church moves in nearby.
+My bill ensures licensing authorities must not take such sites into account if the licensed outlet is already established in the area.”

 The Sale and Supply of Alcohol (Participation in Licensing Decisions) Amendment Bill can be viewed here.